Counseling Center Resources for Faculty and Staff

 5. Solicit the student's response to the suggestion of a referral.
 If the student is reluctant, ask what other options he/she might consider and discuss the appropriateness of alternatives.

-6. If the student agrees to be referred, invite him/her to schedule an appointment from your office.
+6. If the student agrees to be referred, invite him/her to call from your office to schedule an appointment.